 In accordance with the present invention, conferencvariety of schemes such as direct multiplexing, hybrid 25 ing can be provided in such a PCM system by providing two additional circuits, namely, a second control memory and a comparison logic circuit.
 With the addition of these two circuits, the operation is such that two words corresponding to two channels are read from the information memory every time slot, and after proper comparison, the largest sample is transmitted to the third channel.
-In other words, assuming, for example, that channels 3, 5 and 9 are engaged in a three-way conference, during the channel 3 time slot, the samples from channel 5 and channel 9 are read and compared, and the larger of the two samples is transmitted to channel 3.
+In other words, assuming, for example, that channels 3, 5 and 9 are engaged in a 3-way conference, during the channel 3 time slot, the samples from chandivision multiplex telephone communication system is 35 nel 5 and channel 9 are read and compared, and the larger of the two samples is transmitted to channel 3.
 Subsequently, during the channel 5 time slot, the samples from channel 3 and channel 9 are read and compared, and the larger of the two samples is transmitted.
-During the channel 9 time slot, the operation is repeated, with the largest of the channel 3 and 5 samples being transmitted.
-It can be seen that during each channel time slot, the incoming information is written into the fixed channel number in the information memory and the outgoing information is read from some other channel specified in the control memory.
+40 During the channel 9 time slot, the operation is repeated, with the largest of the channel 3 and 5 samples being transmitted.
+It can be seen that during each channel time slot, the incoming information is written into the fixed channel number in the information memory speaker is identified by comparing each participant's 45 and the outgoing information is read from some other channel specified in the control memory.
 This operation of writing and reading the information memory goes on continuously during each channel.
 The next time frame, new PCM samples are written into the

-With this arrangement and technique, several advantages result, including the fact that it provides threeway calling facility with a minimum of hardware and provides three-way calling ability per port.
-Also, since the four-wire PCM network has the ability to switch transmit and receive ports separately, three-way calling in any desired direction is possible.
+With this arrangement and technique, several advantages result, including the fact that it provides 3-way calling facility with a minimum of hardware and provides 3-way calling ability per port.
+Also, since the 4-wire PCM network has the ability to switch transmit and receive ports separately, 3-way calling in any desired direction is possible.
 In other words, it is possible to provide a call waiting tone to just one of the subscribers in a normal conversation.
-The same ability is also provided for consultation.
-The comparison and other signal processing is performed on line.
-Maximum advantage is taken of the existing information memory and other addressing circuits, and only one additional control memory and comparison logic is required to perform the conferencing function.
-The addition of three-way calling ability does not disturb normal network connection, and the arrangement furthermore is expandable along with the network.
-In view of the centralized three-way calling ability, a single source such as a call waiting tone can be connected for all possible double connections.
-The system is all digital, using only digital circuits, and further can be used with the D2 encoding format with logarithmic characteris- 5 tics.
-Since it is digital, the problems related to loading, impedance matching, etc. are irrelevant.
+The same ability is other signal processing is performed on line.
+Maximum advantage is taken of the existing information memory and other addressing circuits, and only one additional control memory and comparison logic is required to 3-way calling ability does not disturb normal network connection, and the arrangement furthermore is expandable along with the network.
+In view of the centralized 3-way calling ability, a single source such as a call waiting tone can be connected for all possible double connections.
+The system is all digital, using only digital circuits, and further can be used with the D2 encoding format with logarithmic characteristics.
+Since 5 it is digital, the problems related to loading, impedance matching, etc, are irrelevant.

 The above generally described PCM system provides non-blocking switching, with a channel per each terminal equipment being provided.
 In other words, it is a 10 dedicated channel arrangement.
-In many applications such as, for example, with a small EPABX where less than 10 ccs of traffic is common, an improvement in the switching concept can be provided in the form of transmission levels but at the expense of flexibility.
+In many applications such as, for example, with a small EPABX where less than 10 ccs of traffic is common, an improvement in the switching concept can be provided in the form of smaller system costs and size (physical) at the same 15 for accessing them, and the steering gate for outputting transmission levels but at the expense of flexibility.
 The reduction in flexibility is a result of making the system blocking to an extent, however, in systems such as a small EPABX, no real flexibility is lost since no real requirement for a non-blocking system exists.